-Phase out insurance for oil and gas companies in line with a 1.5ºC pathway.
+Immediately cease insuring new oil and gas exploration and production, and start to phase out insurance for oil and gas companies in line with a 1.5°C pathway.

-Establish robust due diligence and verification mechanisms to ensure clients fully respect all human rights, including the right to Free, Prior and Informed Consent (FPIC) as articulated in the UN Declaration on the Rights of Indigenous Peoples.
+Establish robust due diligence and verification mechanisms to ensure clients fully respect and observe all human rights, including the right to Free, Prior and Informed Consent (FPIC) as articulated in the UN Declaration on the Rights of Indigenous Peoples.

 3. Bioenergy with Carbon Capture and Storage (BECCS) and Carbon Capture, Utilization and Storage (CCUS) lack commercial viability and we will have 100% of electricity generation from renewables in the no overshoot 1.5°C scenario.
 (One Earth Climate Model).